gemmaisaac555-gif/gemma-isaac-grc/README.md

 ## 🏢 Arken Systems

 Arken Systems Ltd is the fictional GRC consultancy that underpins this portfolio.
-All tools and artefacts are built around Arken Systems and its clients — primarily Veriflow Payments Ltd, a Series B UK fintech.
-The fictional scenario runs consistently across every piece of work, creating a coherent body of evidence rather than isolated exercises.
+Four of the five tools and all written artefacts are built around Arken Systems and its clients — primarily Veriflow Payments Ltd, a Series B UK fintech.
+Tool 04 (Small Business Security Kit) is a standalone piece aimed at a different audience entirely.

 - [Company Charter](https://github.com/gemmaisaac555-gif/gemma-isaac-grc/blob/main/arken-systems/arken-company-charter.md) — Who Arken Systems is, what they do, and the governance principles they apply to themselves.
 - [Risk Appetite Statement](https://github.com/gemmaisaac555-gif/gemma-isaac-grc/blob/main/arken-systems/arken-risk-appetite-statement.md) — Arken Systems' documented appetite across six risk categories, including client confidentiality, AI tool use, and professional quality.